 BEFORE THE START OF THE PANDEMIC, THE NEW 2020 CITY COUNCIL PROPOSED A SIGNIFICANT NUMBER OF BILLS AND RESOLUTIONS TARGETING REAL ESTATE DEVELOPMENT AND CONSTRUCTION.

 City departments were also in the process of proposing changes to building regulations and implementing changes to application and permitting procedures.
-Below is a summary of what the BIA will be tracking once the City and City Council start getting back to full capacity.
+Below is a summary of what the BIA is currently tracking.

 Bill No. 200005 Community Benefits Agreements